ajgifford/keepwatching-doc/pages/discover.md

 2. **Set Watch Status** - Mark items as "Watching", "Watched", or "Not Watched"
 3. **Track Progress** - For TV shows, mark individual episodes as you watch them
 4. **Get Recommendations** - The system will suggest similar content based on your favorites

-*[Screenshot: Navigation to Shows/Movies pages from discovered content]*

 The Discover page is designed to make finding your next favorite show or movie effortless.
 Whether you're looking for something trending or want to dive deep into a specific streaming service's catalog, you'll always have something new and exciting to watch.